InstituteforDiseaseModeling/idmtools/docs/platforms/comps/add_2ac.rst

 Add libraries
 -------------

-To add a specific library to an asset collection you first add the libary package name to a requirements file, either lib_requirements_linux.txt or lib_requirements_wins.txt, and place the file in the root directory containing your model files.
-Then you use the ``add_libs_utils.py`` script to add the libary to the asset collection on |COMPS_s|.
+To add a specific library to an asset collection you first add the library package name to a requirements file, either lib_requirements_linux.txt or lib_requirements_wins.txt, and place the file in the root directory containing your model files.
+Then you use the ``add_libs_utils.py`` script to add the library to the asset collection on |COMPS_s|.

 Add to requirements file
 ^^^^^^^^^^^^^^^^^^^^^^^^